 Fed Minutes to be released on Wednesday as market participants will search for more positive clues that support sooner policy tightening.
 In its June meeting, the Federal Reserve signaled it would hike interest rates sooner than expected and revised up its 2021 GDP forecast as the easing of coronavirus restriction, fast-paced vaccination and government support, continued to boost the economic activity.
 The meeting also witnessed initial talks about a bond-buying tapering which is expected later this year.

 US financial markets will be closed on Monday in observance of Independence Day.

 The Services PMI survey is expected to show resilient growth in June.
 Positive data and hawkish tone from Fed Minutes shall boost the DXY into the next resistance areas at 92.50 followed by 93.00.
-Positive outlook remains intact for the short term as long as the dollar index remains above 92.00.
-Breaching this level, will pave way for more losses that could extend to 91.50/75 area.
+A positive outlook remains intact for the short term as long as the dollar index remains above 92.00.
+Breaching this level will pave way for more losses that could extend to 91.50/75 area.

 Will the RBA Support the Aussie?

 The Reserve Bank of Australia will hold its monetary policy meeting early on Tuesday, with no policy changes expected amid a COVID-19 resurgence.
 The bank is expected to hold rates at 0.10%.
 Between speculations of sooner rate hikes and extension of bond purchases, opinions are divided.

 The economic activity is strengthening as the unemployment rate fell to 5.1% in May, even after government support programs ended.
 Business surveys show high levels of optimism, the housing market is booming, and exports prices are high.
 However, now that vaccinations have been slow and the major cities are now back in lockdown, the bank may be reluctant to take new steps until the situation is clarified.